 KASTE: This is what Vila studies.
 He runs a Simulated Hazardous Operational Tasks Lab at Washington State University.
 Normally police use this kind of simulator for training - but by Vila uses it to study the police, when they're under pressure.

 VILA: We're hooking people up, we've got heart rate monitors on them, we have brain imaging devices.
 We measure the deoxygenated versus oxygenated blood - proportions in each at 16 different loci along the frontal lobe.

-LEWIS JAMES: How much do they still have in the tank?
+LOIS JAMES: How much do they still have in the tank?

 KASTE: As an officer moves through chaotic high-pressure situations, is there a limit to his decision-making powers?
 What's the effect of variables like lighting, sleep deprivation or the officers own level of experience?
 The goal here is to boil down a situation's difficulty to turn that into numbers.